Current stable version: 0.5.103 development: N/A Last updated: 2007-08-19

 • Configurable mounter bar for quick access to removable media and network shares

-• Multiple user interface language support
+• Multilingual user interface

 • Basic VFS (Virtual File System) support, allowing you to browse archives and network places